Adult Summer Reading Program

 Adults

-Make a book-shaped light to enhance your cozy reading experience!
-Each kit contains the materials and instructions needed to complete the project.
+Try something new this summer with a cheese-making kit!
+Each kit contains materials and instructions needed to complete the project; participants supply their own milk**.
 Reserve a kit in advance online or swing by the library to see if kits are still available.
-Limit 1 kit per library card.
+Limit 1 kit per library card. **Note: this kit is not compatible with plant-based milks.

 Adults